neo4j/neo4j/README.md

 Neo4j is available both as a standalone server, or an embeddable component.
 You can [download](http://neo4j.org/download/) or [try online](http://console.neo4j.org/).

-We also supply commercial licenses.
-Please contact [Neo Technology](sales@neotechnology.com) for more information.

 Extending Neo4j
 ---------------

 We encourage experimentation with Neo4j.
 You can build extensions to Neo4j, develop library or drivers atop the product, or make contributions directly to the product core.
 You'll need to sign a Contributor License Agreement in order for us to accept your patches.

 *Please note* that this GitHub repository contains mixed GPL and AGPL code.
-Our community edition (in the community/ directory) is GPL.
-Our advanced and enterprise editions (advanced/ and enterprise/) are Affero GPL and so have different licensing.
+Our Community edition (in the [community/](community/) directory) is GPL.
+Our Advanced and Enterprise editions ([advanced/](advanced/) and [enterprise/](enterprise/)) are differently licensed under the AGPL.

 Building Neo4j
 --------------

 Neo4j is built using [Apache Maven](http://maven.apache.org/) version 3.

-A plain `mvn clean install` will only build the individual jar files.
-Test execution is, of course, part of the build.
+o A plain `mvn clean install` will only build the individual jar files.

+o Test execution is, of course, part of the build.

-To add execution of integration tests, use: `mvn clean install -DrunITs`
+o To add execution of integration tests, use: `mvn clean install -DrunITs`

-In case you just want the jars, without compiling the tests, this is for you: `mvn clean install -DminimalBuild`
+o In case you just want the jars, without compiling the tests, this is for you: `mvn clean install -DminimalBuild`

-To build everything, including running all tests, generating documentation and assembling product packages, use `mvn clean install -DfullBuild`
+o To build everything, including running all tests, producing documentation and assembling product packages, use `mvn clean install -DfullBuild`

+o To build the documentation see the [Neo4j manual](manual)

-The Python part of the build requires a working JPype installation.
+o The Python part of the build requires a working JPype installation.

-For how to make the documentation build go, see the [Neo4j manual](manual)

-When building on Windows, use `-Dlicensing.skip` to avoid problems related to line endings.
+o When building on Windows, use `-Dlicensing.skip` to avoid problems related to line endings.

-The license header check can be skipped by appending the following to the command line: `-Dlicense.skip=true`
+o The license header check can be skipped by appending the following to the command line: `-Dlicense.skip=true`

 For further details on building, please consult the [community docs](community/README.md).